 Published 11/24/2025

-However, if ex-situ treatment is anticipated, these studies do not always answer key questions: What is the actual extent of the contamination?
+However, if ex-situ treatment is anticipated, these studies do not always answer key questions: What is the actual extent of contamination?
 What will be the effectiveness of the decontamination?
 What challenges may arise during the process?
-Factors such as permeability, terrain heterogeneity, treatment points' location, or applied depression force can significantly influence results.
+Factors such as permeability, soil heterogeneity, treatment points location, or the applied drawdown force can significantly influence the results.

-To ensure remediation success and choose the best treatment technique, pilot tests provide real data on process behavior in various configurations.
-In addition, they facilitate the evaluation of treatment efficiency and collection of representative samples from effluents.
+To ensure successful remediation and select the best treatment technique, pilot tests allow for real data acquisition regarding the process behavior in different configurations.
+Additionally, they facilitate the evaluation of treatment efficiency and the collection of representative samples of effluents.

-At Envirotecnics, we offer different solutions for conducting these pilot tests:
+At Envirotecnics, we offer various solutions for conducting these pilot tests:

 Pumping systems with treatment for different flows and specifications.